clarissacheam/AIStoryGeneration/README.md

 ## Our Results

-The average BLEU score compares the generated stories to the original human-written stories.
+The BLEU score is calculated by comparing each generated story with it's original counterpart.
+These scores are averaged out and reported as Avg.
+BLEU.

 Coherence, Fluency, Interesting and Relevant correspond to scores from Amazon Mechanical Turk.
 Users were asked asked to rank the coherence, fluency, how interesting a sample was as well as how relevant the sample was to the prompt on a scale from 1 - 4, where 1 was least favorable and 4 was most favorable.
+(Processed Responses File can be seen the AMT.csv)

 Lastly, we ran the generated samples through Grammarly and averaged the resulting scores over 100 random samples.

 ## Observations